cypress-io/cypress-watch-preprocessor/README.md

 A simple Cypress preprocessor for watching files.
 Will not change the files at all, but watches for a file to be saved and notifies Cypress to re-run.

+Note that while this is a "preprocessor," it does *not* transpile or bundle your files at all.
+It only watches them.
+They are served to the browser *as-is*.
+The browser must support any JavaScript features you use or your tests will not be able to run.
+If you wish to use more advanced JavaScript features that need to be transpiled, use the default preprocessor or the [webpack preprocessor](https://github.com/cypress-io/cypress-webpack-preprocessor), which transpile, bundle, and watch your spec files.

 ## Installation

 Requires [Node](https://nodejs.org) version 6.5.0 or above.